leodido/arsclassica/README.md

 Note that this actions is equivalent to `make -s tex`.
 Therefore, before running it, you need to do a complete compilation (i.e., `make -s thesis`).

+## Title page

+An alternative and simple frontispiece is provided.
+See file `frontispiece_simple.tex` in the `frontmatter` directory.

+How to use: substitute it to `frontispiece.tex` and run `make -s simplethesis`.

 ## Credits

 * [Lorenzo Pantieri](http://www.lorenzopantieri.net),